codypaternostro/RemotePro/docs/en-US/Get-RpVmsItemStateCustom.md

 ```

 ## DESCRIPTION
-This function retrieves the state of VMS items, specifically cameras, and displays the results in an HTML view.
+This function retrieves the state of VMS items, specifically cameras,
-It also provides an optional parameter to validate the connection before processing.
+and displays the results in an HTML view.It also provides an optional
+parameter to validate the connection before processing.

 ## EXAMPLES